 A course for those desiring to begin a second language.
-Includes oral practice and covers certain functions of language such as talking and describing people, places, and routines.
-Covers most activities listed in the ACTFL beginner high competencies.
+A continuation of FRE 101.
+Includes oral practice and covers certain functions of language such as describing and narrating past events, using future and imperfect tenses, expressing opinions and emotions, and giving advice.
+Covers most activities listed in the ACTFL novice high competencies.